Bedrock-OSS/regolith-docs/docs/developing-filters/filter-definition.md

 (online-filter-definition)=
 ## Online Filter Definition (filter.json)

 The {ref}`online filters<online-filters>` keep their filter definitions in the `filters` property of their filter.json file.
 The `filters` list in the filter.json is kind of like a mix of `filterDefinitions` and `filters` from config.json.
-They contain the definition part of the local filter and {ref}`the properties from filters property in config.json<project-config-referencing-filters>`.
+They contain the definition part of the local filter (with `runWith` proeprty and propertis specific to the filter type) and {ref}`the properties from filters property in config.json<project-config-referencing-filters>`.

 Online filters, can't reference other online filters, and they can't reference profiles.